c3-e/ansible-role-docker/README.md

       - user2

 A list of system users to be added to the `docker` group (so they can use Docker on the server).

+Variable added:

+    infra: specify your cloud provider, allowed values are aws for AWS and azure for AZURE.
+Default is aws.

 ## Use with Ansible (and `docker` Python library)